visgl/loaders.gl/docs-arrow/api-reference/chunked.md

 Creates a new `Chunked` array instance of the given `type` and optionally initializes it with a list of `Vector` instances.

-* `type` - TBD
+* `type` - The DataType of the inner chunks
 * `chunks`= - Vectors must all be compatible with `type`.
-* `offsets`= - Offset into each chunk, elements before this offset are ignore in the contanated array.
-If not provided, offsets are autocalculated from the chunks.
+* `offsets`= - A Uint32Array of offsets where each inner chunk starts and ends.
+If not provided, offsets are automatically calculated from the list of chunks.

 TBD - Confirm/provide some information on how `offsets` can be used?